Reviewing: building rules

 Taking into account the length constraints, you may want to skip content that you can assume the LLM already knows.
 The LLMs are trained on information available on the public internet, and it is often surprising what they know and do not know.

-LLMs know a lot of facts, e.g. the capital of a country, what certain abbreviations (such as "GDPR" or "FDA") stand for, the functionality of certain product, etc. However, you should be aware that LLMs were trained up to a certain point (e.g., GPT-4.5 up to early 2023) and will not be aware of facts that happened afterwards.
+LLMs know a lot of facts, e.g. the capital of a country, what certain abbreviations (such as "GDPR" or "FDA") stand for, the functionality of certain product, etc. However, you should be aware that LLMs were trained up to a certain point in the past and will not be aware of facts that happened afterwards.
 If those facts would be important for the review, then you need to tell the LLM explicitly.

 LLMs also have a reasonably good information about well-known legal documents for which many examples exist, e.g. NDAs and license agreements, particularly in large jurisdictions such as the United States and the United Kingdom.
 Conversely, LLMs will have only limited information available about contracts in small jurisdictions and niche areas of law.